bitprj/BitCamp/Javascript/homework/course-details.md

 # JavaScript with HTML and CSS

+*This four-week JavaScript bootcamp will give students with little to no coding experience an introduction to web development.
+Throughout the course, students will create objects with HTML, style these objects with CSS, and animate them with JavaScript.*

-### Week 1: Getting started with HTML and JavaScript
+## **Week 1: Getting started with HTML and JavaScript**

 **Learning Objectives**